wizcamp/wizcamp-realms-demo/session-guides/SESSION-05.md

 **Error handling** and **data validation** are crucial when working with external **APIs**.
 Networks can fail, APIs can be down, or responses might be empty.
-Professional developers always plan for these scenarios to create robust applications.
+Developers always plan for these scenarios to create robust applications.

 <a id="transforming-api-data"></a>